 Every year there are new trends which become popular amongst retailers and consumers around the world.
 The retailer’s main aim is to keep their customers so happy that they will be reluctant to move to competitors, which is why retailers have to keep up with current trends to stay ahead of the curve.
 The consumer’s main aim is to be able to purchase products without any hassle and to receive them as soon as possible, at a good price.
 Retailers stand to make huge profits by making the shopping experience as seamless and convenient as possible for consumers.

 The following are some noteworthy trends in the retail industry in 2017.

-Customers no longer have the patience to wait for deliveries to arrive within 3-5 working days (including me).
+Customers no longer have the patience to wait for deliveries to arrive within 3-5 working days.
 They now regard ‘fast delivery’ as being between 1-2 days at the most.
-If a competitor is offering same day delivery, and you are not, then it is more than likely that consumers will choose them over you.
-Which is why more and more retailers are offering this to their customers.
-For example, Tesco in the UK has recently rolled out same day delivery and has reported an 18% increase in demand since doing so.
+If a competitor is offering same-day delivery and you’re not, then it’s likely consumers will choose them over you.
+This is the reason more and more retailers are offering affordable speedy delivery to their customers.
+For example, Tesco in the UK has recently rolled out same day delivery and has reported an 18% increase in demand for doing so.
 A report has shown that since 2010 the share of online retailers who offer same-day delivery in the UK has grown from 4% to 10% which just shows how big of a demand it has become.

 Selling Through Social Media

 Retailers are stepping out of their comfort zone from using their physical and online stores to sell and are now using social media platforms such as Snapchat, Instagram and Facebook to sell their products.
 With reportedly 158 million people using Snapchat every day it is the perfect platform for retailers to advertise their products.